Ritikkumar992/twitterSchemaDesign/README.md

   - `tweetID`: Foreign key referencing the `tweetID` column in the `Tweets` table for the liked tweet
   - `retweetID`: Foreign key referencing the `retweetID` column in the `Retweets` table for the liked retweet
   - `likedAt`: Timestamp indicating when the like was registered

-## Relationships:
-- **Users and Tweets**:
-  - One-to-Many relationship where one user can have many tweets.
-- **Tweets and Follows**:
-  - Many-to-Many relationship where many users can follow many other users.
-- **Tweets and Retweets**:
-  - One-to-Many relationship where one tweet can be retweeted by many users.
-- **Tweets and Likes**:
-  - One-to-Many relationship where one tweet can be liked by many users.